MrPicklePinosaur/shrs_openai/README.md

 </div>

 This is a plugin for [shrs](https://github.com/MrPicklePinosaur/shrs).
+It enables the ability to use ChatGPT to help you out on common command like tasks like:
+- ask to write a command for you (list all stopped docker containers and delete them)
+- answer questions based on your shell environment (why did my last command not work?)
+- pass contents of files (why is this JSON file deformed?)

 ## Using this plugin